 Information Systems is not just about computers and learning to run a common computer.
 It is about how companies can get the most from technology and computerized systems by providing information.

-Is computer information systems hard?
+Is computer information systems (CIS) hard?

-It’s really not that difficult.
+CIS is really not that difficult.
 With the right mindset and materials, you’ll find them relatively straightforward.

 Yet, many students focus on theory and concepts, so they are afraid they couldn’t catch up with the lessons or aren’t patient enough to stick to them.